Benykoz/gym_px4/README.md

 Observation space = [linear position[x,y,z], linear velocity[x,y,z], angular position[x,y,z], angular velocity[x,y,z]]

 can be used to test position controllers along with gymfc (https://github.com/wil3/gymfc)

+Off-policy optimization algorithms that take a few seconds to update the new policy each epoch result with no new signals sent to the gazebo sim.
+We hence used pygazebo to pause the sim only during policy updates.

 ## Lunching the example:
 run the simulation using 'make px4_sitl gazebo' (also works in headless mode)